HL7NZ/hpi/input/pagecontent/addPractitioner.md

   * Name use is a mandatory field
   * A person cannot be added with a name use old
   * A name must have a given or a family at minimum
-  * A given name is required when ‘other given names’ are present
-  * A name can only include these characters **TBC**
-  * The first character of a name must be an Alpha (A-Z or a-z) or apostrophe.
+  * The first character of a name must be an Alpha (A-Z or a-z) or apostrophe

 * _Add Practitioner name errors_
   * _A usual or an official name is required_
   * _Only one official or usual name is allowed_
   * _Name use old is not valid for an add_
   * _Name must contain either a Given name or a Family and a Name Use_
-  * _Given name is required when Other Given Names are present_
-  * _Name contains invalid text_

 ---

 * **Add Practitioner ethnicity rules**
-  * A set of ethnicity codes must contain at least 1 ethnicity and can contain up to 6 ethnicities
+  * A set of ethnicity codes must contain at least 1 ethnicity, only one instance of each selected ethnicity, no more than one ‘unspecified’ ethnicity code and can contain up to 6 ethnicities

 * _Add Practitioner ethnicity errors_
   * _A Practitioner must have at least one valid ethnicity code, only one instance of each selected ethnicity, and no more than one ‘unspecified’ ethnicity code_